business dispute arbitration in Norfolk, New York 13667

 A partnership between a small farm and a local café led to disagreements over profit sharing.
 Arbitration facilitated a confidential settlement, allowing both parties to continue working together without lengthy court intervention.

-These cases illustrate how arbitration's flexibility and familiarity with local dynamics make it a suitable resolution method.
+These cases illustrate how arbitration's flexibility and familiarity at a local employer make it a suitable resolution method.

 Resources and Support for Norfolk Business Owners